Skip to main content

 Building Your Test

-1. Cached Steps - Precise coordinate-based actions that replay exactly as recorded
+1. Cached Steps - Precise coordinate-based actions that replay exactly as recorded and self-heal when the UI changes

 2. AI Steps - Natural language instructions that adapt to your UI dynamically